MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 In CSS, the author positions the element by:

 * Using a `fixed` positioning scheme
-* Declaring sets of preferred and fallback positions using the `position-sets` property and associated at-rules.
+* Declaring sets of preferred and fallback positions using the `position-set` property and associated at-rules.
 * Leveraging a new `anchor` CSS function. `anchor()` enables authors to reference edges of the anchor element where CSS lengths are used.

 Suppose that an author would like to anchor a menu to a button.
 They would prefer that the popup's top-left corner is anchored to the bottom-left corner of a button: